ar-51/ar-51.github.io/docs/Room and Camera Setup.md

 ### Cover your area of interest
 There are no theoretical constraints on how to place the cameras in the scene.
+The cameras can also be placed un-evenly in the room.
-This means that if there is a certain area in which you know that there will be more occlusion or that you require better accuracy, you can place more cameras in this specific area.
+This means that if there is a certain area in which you require better accuracy, you can place more cameras in this specific area.

 ### Recommended setting of a 6x6 space